 Yes.
 One of the business-case reasons to encourage Telework and Remote Work is continuity of operations.
 Additionally, the university’s policy on Flexible Work requires that employees working from home during a university closing are expected to continue working unless it is not possible due to power outages or other conditions that prevent them from working. […]

 It is important that communications not suffer when you utilize a Flexible Work arrangement.
-Instant messaging, Facetime/Skype, e-mail, telephone, and videoconferencing (including desktop conferencing) can all be used to keep people connected.
-For some tips on how to stay connected when you are working off site, see How to Stay in the Loop, A Teleworker’s […]
+Instant messaging, Microsoft Teams, e-mail, telephone, and Zoom can all be used to keep people connected.
+For some tips on how to stay connected when you are working off site, see How to Stay in the Loop, A Teleworker’s Tip Sheet.

-No. ITS has technology tools to ensure a secure connection from remote locations.
+It depends on the type of sensitive data you are working with.
+ITS has technology tools to ensure a secure connection from remote locations that are acceptable for working with most types of sensitive data.
 For information on Virtual Private Network (VPN) and other teleworking tools, visit the Technology Tools section of this site.
+Sensitive […]

 Mason is not responsible for operating costs, home maintenance, or other incidental costs related to Telework.
 Reimbursable expenses such as long distance phone or ISP costs are discussed by the employee and the employee’s department.
-Additionally, Accounts Payable will not reimburse an employee for costs associated with Telework unless there is a Flexible Work Agreement […]
+Additionally, Accounts Payable will not reimburse an employee for costs associated with Telework unless there is Flexible Work Agreement or Remote Work […]